-For example, if I enter ‘do not show anyones rating if they are below 3/5’ – the system won’t show the ratings next to the name.
+For example, if I enter ‘do not show anyone’s rating if they are below 3/5’ – the system won’t show the ratings next to the name.

-We implemented this rule because sometimes a customer will be the issue, (we’ve all had those customers) and if it’s the providers first rating, they most likely will never be selected again by another customer.
+We implemented this rule because sometimes a customer will be the issue, (we’ve all had those customers) and if it’s the provider’s first rating, they most likely will never be selected again by another customer.

-By making it extremely easy to copy and paste it somewhere else, it increases the chances of them leaving the review on your other pages.
+By making it extremely easy to copy and paste that review somewhere else, increases the chances of them leaving the review on your other pages.

 - You can activate different links to be shown depending on what location the user is from (for businesses in multiple locations with multiple Yelp or other profiles).

 - You could deactivate a specific link from showing per user if they rated your company on a particular profile, narrowing it down till they leave a review on all of your profiles (great for those who have recurring service).

 This is an excellent strategy because it not only helps you gain more positive reviews, but it also enables you to gain more customers, and all automatically.